Suman7495/rl-botics/README.md

 - Proximal Policy Optimization
 - Compatible Natural Policy Gradient

+To be added:
+- Relative Entropy Search
+- Soft Actor Critic
+- A3C/A2C

 ## Toolbox Structure
 All the algorithms are in the `rl_botics` directory.
 Each algorithm specified above has an individual directory.